 In the original application, Applicants stated that hydrotesting was not practical or feasible.
-Later in the proceeding, they state that it is possible but costly at approximately \$ 112.9 million (direct costs), with a portion of testing to occur in high consequences areas.
+Later in the proceeding, they state that it is possible but costly at approximately \$120 112.9 million (direct costs), with a portion of testing to occur in high consequences areas.
 The results of pressure testing is one major factor to consider when ascertaining how long Line 1600 should remain in service.
 Therefore, as discussed in the following Section, Applicants must submit a hydrostatic pressure test or replacement plan consistent with Pub.
 Util.
 Code § 958.
 However, as stated earlier, it is impractical to predict the duration of fitness for safe operation solely from pressure test data and pressure testing will never remove or cure the known stable hook crack defects on Line 1600.

-Hydrostatic Pressure Testing Plan Requirements 12.1.
+12. Hydrostatic Pressure Testing Plan Requirements

+12.1.
 Impact and Limitations of Hydrostatic Pressure Testing

-The first Scoping Memo question that relates to the impacts of hydrostatic pressure testing asks if it feasible, reasonable/cost effective and prudent to pressure test Line 1600 and return it to transmission service (e.g., 512 psig) without any changes to the SDG&E gas system.
+This The first Scoping Memo question that relates to the impacts of hydrostatic pressure testing asks if it feasible, reasonable/cost effective and prudent to pressure test Line 1600 and return it to transmission service (e.g., 512 psig) without any changes to the SDG&E gas system.
 The second Scoping Memo question asks what limitations there are to pressure testing and how long pressure testing reasonably ensures fitness for service of a pipeline.

-In response to the first question above, SDG&E/SoCalGas assert: "Pressure testing Line 1600 would be expensive and difficult.
+In response to this question, SDG&E/SoCalGas did not provide any opening or reply briefs.
+SCGC, Sierra Club, ORA, POC, and UCAN took noposition.
+POC was the only party that took a strong position regarding this question.
+According to POC, "There are no limitations to pressure testing a pipeline that prevent the Applicant from pressure testing Line 1600.
+The Applicant has safely pressure tested many existing transmission systems in its system with no harm to the public."
+(POC Opening Brief at 42.) the first question above, SDG&E/SoCalGas assert: "Pressure testing Line 1600 would be expensive and difficult.
 The Utilities would have to isolate Line 1600 into 19 separate segments, each of which will take 4-6 weeks to test, assuming no leaks, and maintain gas service to the 152,000 customer meters during the test program."
 (SDG&E/SoCalGas Opening Brief at 99.)
 They further explain that "[t]here is just a lot of work.
 It's disruptive to the community...So it's fraught with risk."
 (SDG&E/SoCalGas Opening Brief at 100.)
 They further elaborate that "[t]here are more than 500 parcels that are immediately adjacent to the [20-foot] right-of-way that contains Line 1600.
 More than 125 structures are within 35 feet of the pipeline."
 (SDG&E/SoCalGas Opening Brief at 100.)